orbitdb/field-manual/01_Tutorial/02_Managing_Data.md

 ### Reading data

-Of course, your users will want to read their data after creating it, so you'll enable that functionality now.
+Of course, your users will want to read their data after creating it, so you will enable that functionality now.
 OrbitDB gives you a number of ways to do this, mostly based on which _store_ you picked.

-We gave you a `docstore` earlier, so you can write some simple `get*****` functions like so. `docstore` also provides the more powerful `query` function, which we can abstract to write a `getPiecesByInstrument` function:
+We gave you a `docstore` earlier, so you can write some simple `get*` functions like so. `docstore` also provides the more powerful `query` function, which we can abstract to write a `getPiecesByInstrument` function:

 Fill in the following functions now: